pdidev/tutorial/README.md

 Run the code with 3 MPI processes.

-# Ex2.
+## Ex2.
 Now with some PDI

-Ex2 is the same code as ex1 with PDI calls added.
+Ex2 is the same code as ex1 with %PDI calls added.
-The PDI test plugin is used to trace PDI calls.
+The %PDI test plugin is used to trace %PDI calls.

 Examine the source code, compile it and run it.
 ```bash